Last updated June 25, 2021

 Other communities using or installing LPS systems include the RMs of Headingley, Rhineland, Macdonald, Portage, St. Clements and St. Andrews.

 Current status of the project

-Further consultation is on hold until federal/provincial funding has been confirmed and our borrowing request for the larger regional project has been approved.
-Once those assurances are in place, the RM will present a final, detailed project proposal for Reinfeld and Schanzenfeld.
+The RM is finalizing a detailed project proposal for Reinfeld and Schanzenfeld.
 The proposal will address concerns raised by residents in our 2019 community survey, including the need for manageable costs and timelines.

 We are also exploring ideas to help property owners reduce and manage all costs – for example, through discounts for early hook-up, financing assistance and options to defer most costs.

-Please note: Early in 2021, there will be a Public Hearing about borrowing for the regional wastewater project.
+Please note: Early in 2021, there was a Public Hearing about borrowing for the regional wastewater project.
 This hearing is in no way related to whether or not the RM should install wastewater conveyance in the existing villages of Schanzenfeld and Reinfeld.

 How to learn more